p3l6/blog/_posts/2026/axial core typeface.md

 summary: Axial Core is a custom typeface created for handwriting, focused on reducing the number of distinct shapes.
 date: 2026-04-12 21:00 -0400
 highlight: true
+changes:
+  - "8 June 2026: Exchanged the glyphs used for `t` and `l`"
 ---

 I have been working on a new handwriting typeface, which is aesthetically simpler than the traditional latin glyphs.